QYuQianchen/Distribution-script/README.md

 # Distribution Script

-This command-line application, written in Rust, verifies signed Gnosis validator data and checks if the signer is eligible for the [500 GNO distribution](https://twitter.com/GnosisDAO/status/1783874344013463583) by GnosisDAO as a result of [GIP-98](https://forum.gnosis.io/t/gip-98-should-gnosisdao-invest-in-hopr-to-kickstart-development-of-gnosisvpn/8348).
+This command-line application, written in Rust, verifies signed Gnosis validator data and checks if the signer an active HOPR node runner.

 This script uses `alloy-rs` for Ethereum primitives and `graphql_client` to query subgraphs.
 When querying subgraphs, it first attempts to query the production subgraph endpoint but falls back to the development endpoint in the Subgraph Studio.